-Arguments over this distinction are often spawned when people discuss the classification of the tomato.
+Arguments over this distinction often spawn when people discuss the classification of the tomato.
 Many people are surprised to learn that it is a fruit, technically, even though it does not have a sweet taste.
 Why does it merit this classification?
 If the object in question developed from a flower on a plant and contains seeds, then it is a fruit.
 Likewise, pumpkins, hard-shell gourds, and ornamental gourds are all fruits (some edible, some inedible).
 So when you carve a pumpkin for Halloween, you are carving a fruit.

 True "vegetables" are the other plant parts that you will find in the produce section of the supermarket: for example, carrots (which are roots), asparagus (which is a stem), lettuce (which is a leaf), and broccoli (we eat the flower buds of broccoli).